-I decided to write this post today because we all need to ready when the light or power goes out.
+I decided to write this post today because we all need to be ready when the light or power goes out.
 I read a comment from a reader that said his neighbor always borrows his flashlights and brings them back beat up or with chips of paint on them.
 I got the giggles, who would need to borrow a flashlight?
-Are you kidding, someone needs to borrow a flashlight?
+Are you kidding, someone needs to borrow a flashlight.
 Okay, my friends, we need to check with our family, friends, and neighbors and make sure everyone has a flashlight or two.
 In my case, I have ten or more.
 I have several solar ones and a few that need batteries.
 If you missed my Emergency Bed Bag post here it is.
 You can easily make them from old pillowcases.

 I have to explain why I got the giggles about borrowing flashlights, it has nothing to do with light or power outages.
-Mark and I used to have the cutest neighbor who almost every Sunday called to borrow some flour, eggs, sugar, brown sugar and chocolate chips.
-I always got the giggles and would say to her “what are you making cookies?
+Mark and I used to have the cutest neighbor who almost every Sunday called to borrow some flour, eggs, sugar, brown sugar, and chocolate chips.
+I always got the giggles and would say to her “What are you making, cookies?
 Let me just make them and bring them over.”
 I had the best neighbors, and I giggle about that story to this day.

-So when a reader mentioned he had someone borrow a flashlight, I said, “who borrows a flashlight?”
+So when a reader mentioned he had someone borrow a flashlight, I said, “Who borrows a flashlight?”
 So this is why I am writing this post today, to make sure everyone has some flashlights, lanterns, or some sort of light source if we lose power.
 And we will, it’s a given.
 Please remember the batteries, store lots of them.

 I remember a reader said she used those solar lanterns lining her sidewalk up to her front door for safety reasons.
 She said she had them for two reasons, one for safety and that they are perfect to bring in at night in case the power goes out.
 You can get those driveway lights just about anywhere and they are fairly inexpensive.

 One thing to consider is if you want to wear a headlamp for several hours, I get a headache just thinking about that one.
 But, they are great and Mark and I learned how important they are when we took our C.E.R.T.
-Community Emergency response Team classes.
+Community Emergency Response Team classes.
 We had to walk into a gymnasium that was totally pitch black to do some training to help wounded people.
 We could not have done that class holding a flashlight and needing to use our hands to bandage and splint people’s arms.

 Our kids and grandkids would love using a headlamp to play games when the power goes out.
 I can picture four of my cute grandkids lined up on the couch smiling with different colored headlamps.
 Gotta love it.